 - Fixed Decent: Discard the 50% of nodes that were up least during the observation period.
 Pick k random remaining nodes.
-(If $k > \frac{n}{2}$, then pick all the remaining nodes and $k \frac{n}{2}$ random discarded nodes.) - Fixed Most Available: Pick the k nodes that spent the most time up. - Fixed Longest Lived: Pick the k nodes which had greatest average session time.
+(If $k > \frac{n}{2}$ , then pick all the remaining nodes and $k \frac{n}{2}$ random discarded nodes.) - Fixed Most Available: Pick the k nodes that spent the most time up. - Fixed Longest Lived: Pick the k nodes which had greatest average session time.

-It would be natural to try picking the k nodes that result in minimal churn during the observation period, but unfortunately this problem is NP-complete (see Appendix A.4).
+It would be natural to try picking the k nodes that result in minimal churn during the observation period, but unfortunately this problem is NP-complete (see [14]).
+The complexity arises from the property that the cost of a failure depends on the number of nodes in use at the time